Wistarburg Glass Works: Joint venture

 Wistar entered into a profit-sharing arrangement with the four German artisans who had helped to make his new factory operational.
-To ensure their continuing support he set up a joint venture between five members, the first cooperative manufacturing joint-venture business in America and the first long-term successful glasshouse.
+To ensure their continuing support, he set up a joint venture among five members, the first cooperative manufacturing joint-venture business in America and the first long-term successful glasshouse.
 The 1739 company began trading as the United Glass Company, which consisted of three individual joint ventures.
 Wistar was the general manager and primary share holder, with a two-thirds majority ownership in each of the joint ventures.
 The four Germans held one-third ownership and shared the expenses, assets, and profits of the three individual joint ventures.
 The first entity under the umbrella enterprise was held between Wistar and Wentzel, the second between Wistar and C. Halter, and the third between Wistar, Griesmeyer and J. Halter.
 The joint venture arrangement remained in effect until Wistar's death in 1752.